peerigon/modernizr-loader/README.md

 ## Contribution

 Don't hesitate to create a pull request.
 Every contribution is appreciated.
-In development you can start the tests by calling `npm test`.